scbeom/ctv_tutorial/pages/overview/ov_introduction.md

 ## Objective
 To address requirements for the analysis of cell behavior patterns.
 Prominent features of this tool include:

-- Interactive visualization of cell tracking results
+- Visualization of cell tracking results
-- Interconnected analysis modules
+- Intuitively interconnected analysis modules
 - Multi-directional visual interaction

 ## System overview